 Section 16(a) of the Exchange Act requires our Directors, executive officers and persons who own more than ten percent of a registered class of our equity securities to file reports of ownership on Form 3 and changes in ownership on Form 4 or 5 with the SEC.
 Such officers, Directors and ten-percent stockholders are also required by SEC rules to furnish us with copies of all Section 16(a) reports they file.
 We reviewed copies of the forms received by us or written representations from certain reporting persons that they were not required to file a Form 5.
-Based solely on that review, we believe that, during the fiscal year ended December 31, 2009, our officers, Directors and ten-percent stockholders complied with all Section 16(a) filing requirements applicable to them.
+Based solely on that review, we believe that, during the fiscal year ended December 31, 2010, our officers, Directors and ten-percent stockholders complied with all Section 16(a) filing requirements applicable to them, except for a late Form 4 filing by Ronald M. Dykes in which he purchased shares of Common Stock in the open market on November 23, 2010 but no Form 4 was filed.
+Upon realization of the oversight, a Form 4 was filed on December 10, 2010.